Information to help you give evidence to our Committees.

 You may want to watch part of the webcast of a previous meeting to familiarise yourself with the format.

 Presentations and/or handouts are not usually required, although your organisation may have also submitted written evidence to the Committee.
-We will discuss with you in advance if anything like this is likely to be requested by the Committee.
+We will discuss with you in advance if this is likely to be requested by the Committee.